covid-19-impact-lab/liss-questionnaires/docs/source/wave-1/index.rst

 An overview of all the variables can be found under :ref:`variable_overview`.
 The questions are documented under :ref:`wave1_questions`.
 Each page contains a screenshot of the questions in the questionnaire and an english translation.

+In this questionnaire, respondents were asked about their living situation during the coronavirus pandemic.
+Topics covered by the questions include work situation, childcare adjustments, economic expectations, perceived risks, and concerns.

 .. toctree::
    :maxdepth: 2